 The PUCO will work with the Ohio Utilities Protection Service and the Oil and Gas Producers Utilities Protection Service to obtain a list of registrants.
 The PUCO will then issue invoices to those companies and individuals with instructions that include the amount to pay and where to send the payment.
 In other words, all you have to do is wait until the PUCO sends you an invoice.

 Why am I receiving an invoice?

 Your company has been identified as a commercial excavator, developer, designer or utility operator and, therefore, is required by law to register and pay the fee.
 Instructions are included on the invoice.
-The fee for the 2016 calendar year is $25.

 What if I have received an invoice in error?